aire-program/aire-impact-dashboard/README.md

     streamlit run app.py

-The environment will load using the synthetic dataset so that all views are populated immediately.
+All views will populate using the synthetic dataset unless users upload their own data through the interface.

----

 ## Testing and Continuous Integration

-This repository includes:
+This repository includes a suite of tests that ensure reliability, including:

 - schema validation
-- data integrity tests
+- data integrity checks
-- KPI validation tests
+- KPI validation
 - import and environment checks
-- a GitHub Actions-based CI workflow

-All tests may be run via:
+Tests may be run with:

     pytest

----
+A GitHub Actions workflow is included for continuous integration.

+## Relationship to the Other AIRE Components

+The Impact Dashboard links the program’s learning, experimentation, and personalization components to institutional planning:

+- The AIRE Literacy Hub provides training resources and responsible-use guidance.
+- The AIRE Researcher Sandbox provides workflows for early-stage experimentation.
+- The AIRE Personalization Layer generates learner-facing insights and telemetry patterns.
+- The Impact Dashboard aggregates and summarizes synthetic versions of those signals.

+Together, these components form a full-cycle approach to responsible AI adoption across the college.

 ## License

-Distributed as an open resource in support of transparent, responsible AI literacy development and collaborative institutional analytics.
+MIT License.
+All synthetic data and demonstration code in this repository are provided as open resources to support transparent and responsible institutional analytics.